 One important final note.
 Because the United States and Cuban governments are in the process of restoring full diplomatic ties, several older immigration policies such as CAA may soon be revised or terminated.

-Thus, if you plan to rely on the Cuban Adjustment Act at your immigration court hearing, you should not delay in obtaining professional assistance.
+Thus, if you plan to rely on the Cuban Adjustment Act at your immigration court hearing, delay could undermine your chance for success.